mzocchi/econometrics/Labs/Lab3_Skew.md

 drop if misscount == 27
 ```

-* Is dropping all observations a good idea?
-* Alternatives for handling missing values?

 #### Descriptive Statistics
 * Examine dependent variable and assess it for skewness
   * Look at mean vs. median in summary statistics